Deviantcoin/Deviant-Miscellaneous/common/zDEV-swap.md

 The balance claimed with the mail will be checked via zdevseed.

 ## Last but not least
 1. The support team will not contact you.
-If you need info, write a Private Message to support team, via discord or via telegram, do not write in public chat, avoid to attract attention from scammers.
+If you need additional info or support, please write a Private Message to the support team, via discord or via telegram.
+Do not write in public chat in order to avoid attracting attention from scammers.
-2. Do not share your info with anyone, just use them to fill the mail.
+2. Do not share your info with anyone.
+Just use it to fill the criteria in the mail.